ceramic-sf/quick-boi-source/bolq.md

 ```

 Creativity evolved in human ancestors but it does not appear that it was used to invent technology.
-Creativity was likely being chanelled to be the best at a current meme in society.
+Creativity was likely being channelled to be the best at a current meme in society.
 Early society was likely [static](#the-problem-with-static-societies), where new ideas are not rewarded and new inventions were taboo.
 Perhaps innovators were cast out of society.

 *The absence of evidence for innovation in primitive human society can be explained by it being a static society.
 Social reward was given to those who could enact existing customs more faithfully than the norm or display exceptional obedience to existing ideas.
 Thus creativity was used in selection of mates and survived, but no significant innovation occurred.*